spinnaker/governance/rfc/halyard-lite.md

 ### Install Pathways

-With the new Halyard Lite, there will be a number of install pathways available to users.
+With kleat, there will be a number of install pathways available to users.

 #### Operator

-The operator being built by Armory will replace its dependency on the existing Halyard with Halyard Lite.
+The operator being built by Armory will replace its dependency on the existing Halyard with kleat.
 As the operator already abstracts away the parts of Halyard that are being removed, this change should be transparent to the end user.

 #### Kustomize

 We’ll provide a Kustomize repo that contains canonical examples of the Kubernetes YAML for deploying Spinnaker.
-In order to generate a full deployment, users will first run Halyard Lite to generate their config files, then will point Kustomize at the output directory containing these files so that it can generate the required ConfigMaps as well as overrides for the docker container versions.
+In order to generate a full deployment, users will first run kleat to generate their config files, then will point Kustomize at the output directory containing these files so that it can generate the required ConfigMaps as well as overrides for the docker container versions.